 Since I was a newbie at this, it had to be simple.
 I wanted the activities to be fun, engaging, educational and something we would love to do together.
 After much research on the internet, I pulled out a few pieces of information and edited it to my style of preschool.
 My son was energetic and inquisitive so the activities I put together had to match his personality.
 If I would have put together a lot of coloring or quiet activities he would lose interest quickly.

-One of the games we played that he LOVED was a sock game.
+One of the games we played was my son’s favorite sock game.
+Sock basketball became our number one learning game each week.
 We would grab all of his tiny, cute socks and put them in a pile.
 I would place a laundry basket at the end of the hallway.
 As he would “make a basket” we in turn would sing his abc’s or a specific letter and its’ sound, repeat some science or a Bible verse.

 What does your homeschool activities look like?
 Do you have activities weaved into everyday learning?

 Enjoy our posts more by signing up for our weekly newsletter!